mtinti/VSG_single_cell/README.md

     VSG-2_1 & VSG-2_1 (VSG2 expression analysis)
     VSG-2_VSG-6_1 & VSG-2_VSG-6_1  (VSG2 and VSG6 expression analysis, control for doublets)

-    Each experiment tag corresponds to a folder ( with the Cell Ranger Software output, not provided just placeholder) and Jupyter Notebook (with the analysis code).
+    Each experiment tag corresponds to a folder ( with the Cell Ranger Software outputs, not provided just a placeholder) and Jupyter Notebook (with the analysis code).
+The notebooks with the "merge" tag analyse the replicated experiments together.